 Early History of the Voaux family

-Another 217 words (16 lines of text) covering the years 1969, 1460, 1523, 1509, 1556, 1535, 1595, 1562, 1637, 1519, 1585, 1559, 1587, 1588, 1661, 1591 and 1663 are included under the topic Early Voaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Voaux research.
+Another 101 words (7 lines of text) covering the years 1969, 1460, 1523, 1509, 1556, 1535, 1595, 1562, 1637, 1519, 1585, 1559, 1587, 1588, 1661, 1591, 1663, 1605 and 1635 are included under the topic Early Voaux History in all our PDF Extended History products and printed products wherever possible.